composer/composer/doc/04-schema.md

 }
 ```

-Its also supported to use glob patterns in a classmap path:
+Wildcards (`*`) are also supported in a classmap paths, and expand to match any directory name:

 Example: